zihaolam/ethereum-parser/README.md

 - test-memorydb: Runs tests for `memorydb`.
 - test-parser: Runs tests for the `parser` package.
 - clean: Cleans up the binary and other generated files.

+## Usage of ./bin/parser:

+./bin/parser -addr string -initial-block int -scan-interval int -testnet

+- **-addr string:** Address to start the server on, e.g., ':8080' or 'localhost:8080' (default ":8080")
+- **-initial-block int:** Initial block number to start parsing from
+- **-scan-interval int:** Interval in seconds to scan for new blocks (default 10)
+- **-testnet:** Use testnet endpoint